usr-lab/usr-lab.github.io/alumni/index.md

 		<img src='yiwen.jpg' class='iconDetails'>
     </div>
     <div style='margin-left:25%;'>
-    <div style="font-size:.8em"> Yiwen Chen was a master student at the Department of Linguistics and Philology, Uppsala University, majoring in Language Technology.
+    <div style="font-size:.8em"> Yiwen Chen was a master thesis student at Uppsala Social Robotics Lab.
 She is interested in text generation, speech synthesis as well as music generation for she would like to create a virtual idol who can write and sing songs itself.
 She is going to start her Ph.D. in the NLIP group at the University of Cambridge in January 2019.
 	</div>
 </div>
-<p style="clear:both;">Thesis name: Generating Chinese Lyrics using Neural Networks with Lyric Patterns</p>
+<p style="clear:both; font-size:.8em;">Thesis name: Generating Chinese Lyrics using Neural Networks with Lyric Patterns</p>